The Pyramids of Giza, built between 2589 and 2504 BC.

 The construction of Khufu’s pyramid complex was a massive undertaking.
 Archaeologist Mark Lehner, who excavates at Giza, estimates that — assuming Khufu reigned for about 30 years — an estimated 251 cubic yards (230 cubic meters) of stone per day had to be put down.
-That’s “a rate of one average-size block every two or three minutes in a ten-hour day,” he writes in his book The Complete Pyramids, adding that estimates for the average size of these pyramid stones are as high as 2.5 tons.
+That’s “a rate of one average-size block every two or three minutes in a ten-hour day,” he writes in his book "The Complete Pyramids: Solving the Ancient Mysteries" (Thames & Hudson, 2008), adding that estimates for the average size of these pyramid stones are as high as 2.5 tons.

 Khufu’s successor, Djedefre, built his pyramid off-site at Abu Roash.
-The person who succeeded him, Khafre, returned to Giza and built a pyramid that, although smaller than Khufu’s, was on a slightly higher elevation.
+The person who succeeded Djedefre, Khafre, returned to Giza and built a pyramid that, although smaller than Khufu’s, was on a slightly higher elevation.

 Both entrances lead to passageways that ultimately lead to the burial chamber.
-Robbed long ago this chamber contains a black granite sarcophagus that, when found in the 19th century, contained the bones of a bull, an animal loaded with religious symbolism in ancient Egypt, the body of the king himself was gone.
+Robbed long ago, this chamber contains a black granite sarcophagus that, when found in the 19th century, contained the bones of a bull, an animal loaded with religious symbolism in ancient Egypt; the body of the king himself was gone.

-With a height of 215 feet (65 m) and a base of 335 by 343 feet (102 by 105 m), Menkaure’s is by far the smallest of the three pyramids, Lehner notes that its building mass is about one-tenth that of Khufu’s pyramid.
-Its complex includes three “queens’ pyramids” on its south side.
+With a height of 215 feet (65 m) and a base of 335 by 343 feet (102 by 105 m), Menkaure’s is by far the smallest of the three pyramids.
+Lehner notes that its building mass is about one-tenth that of Khufu’s pyramid.
+Its complex includes three queens’ pyramids on its south side.

 What purpose did the pyramids have?

-Interestingly the spiritual importance of Giza appears to cross the ages.
+Interestingly, the spiritual importance of Giza appears to cross the ages.
 In late 2010, archaeologists announced the discovery of about 400 malnourished people, buried with few grave goods, located near the Wall of the Crow.
 They date to between 2,700 and 2,000 years ago, two millennia after the pyramids had been built, their burial location suggesting they had a desire to be near Giza.